How is Swim Baby Swim different from other swimming programs?

 Studies have shown that a child will learn and retain 98% of the first new information that is presented to them in the first 10 minutes.
 The retention rate will then drastically decrease every minute thereafter.
-Therefore, we take full advantage of this time when a child is in the water and encourage them to do their best and work hard to maximize their learning experience.
+Therefore, we take full advantage of this window of time when a child is in the water and encourage them to do their best and work hard to maximize their learning experience.
 The time frame of the lesson is also in place to ensure a safe, effective lesson.
-Our core body temperatures is 98 degrees and temperature fatigue sets in relatively quickly despite the fact that lessons are held in heated pools.
+Our core body temperature is 98 degrees and temperature fatigue sets in relatively quickly despite the fact that lessons are held in heated pools.
 When our bodies are temperature fatigued, physical fatigue sets in and our bodies are not able to perform proficiently when this occurs.

 Every child can learn these skills.
-It may take some children longer than others and it’s important that you read and follow all the policy’s while your child is in swim lessons in order to support their progression and ensure their success.
+It may take some children longer than others and it’s important that you read and follow all the policies while your child is in swim lessons in order to support their progression and ensure their success.

-The most important reason for enrolling your child in our program is because, swimming is the only sport that can save your child’s life.
+The most important reason for enrolling your child in our program is because swimming is the only sport that can save your child’s life.
 Drowning is the leading cause of accidental death among children ages 1-14, so you need to give your child the chance to not only learn how to swim, but how to survive.
-It’s never too late to learn an essential life saving skill and to build confidence that will last a lifetime.
+It’s never too late to learn an essential life-saving skill and to build confidence that will last a lifetime.

 No, the parent does not get in the water during the swim lesson.
 Parents sit comfortably poolside, where they can view the lesson and praise their child during their instruction.
 Upon request, during the last week of swim lessons a parent, or caregiver is welcome to get in the water and learn how to practice with their child.